 Mixed Paper White and colored office paper, envelopes, unwanted mail, and cards (paper portions only, no plastic sleeves, no sample CDs, etc.) can be recycled as mixed paper with your regular recycling program.
 If you want to reduce your junk mail, see “Junk Mail.”

-Motor Oil Residents may take their used-but-clean motor oil (no other automotive fluids) to the locations listed below or to a hazardous waste collection event.
+Motor Oil Residents may take their used-but-clean motor oil (no other automotive fluids) to the locations listed below.
 (If the oil is contaminated with antifreeze or water or anything, take it to a household hazardous waste collection.)
 Please follow the requirements listed here, and call first to be sure they have room:

 Spurr's Repair in Perkinsville, 263-5459